pinfort/kureq/README.md

 ## info
 No verb other than GET supported yet.

-p.s.
-POST and HEAD are supported now but these are experimental.
+Update: POST and HEAD are supported now but these are experimental.